LAST UPDATED: May 1

 Dean of Students

 In January, the UI announced Lyn Redington will head to Idaho State University as the new vice president for Student Affairs on July 1.
-The UI has not made a decision on finding a person to fill her role on an interim basis, but will conduct a national search to find a replacement.
+So far, three candidates have visited the UI campus, with a fourth visit scheduled for May 3.

 UI Health Care Associate Vice President and UI Hospitals and Clinics CEO